Tuition Rates Versus Salary Expense in Child Care

 At the end of the day, tough business requires tough decision-making.
 We recognize childcare owners entered the industry to provide a valuable service to children and families, and not to make a profit, but it’s critical to learn breakeven analysis and appropriate pricing strategies to ensure the health and longevity of your business.
 Think about it: You wholeheartedly invest in the care and education of your students, so why wouldn’t you do the same with your school’s financial health?

-If you want to learn more about healthy spending ranges or how best to manage your childcare costs, we invite you to join us at our 2023 THRIVE Workshop at the Pendry Chicago on May 11th and 12th!
+If you want to learn more about healthy spending ranges or how best to manage your childcare costs, we invite you to join us at our upcoming THRIVE Workshop.
 You can learn more at www.hingeadvisors.com/thrive-workshops.